Rhine-Main S-Bahn: The future

 The S6 to Friedberg will get its own track to be independent of long-distance and regional traffic on the Main-Weser-Bahn.
 In the 1980s and 1990s, it was planned to expand the double track to a third track.
 Later, the plan was changed to build the S6 for their entire run until Friedberg own two tracks for a scheduled operation independent of long-distance, regional and freight traffic.

 After 24 years of planning and resolution of legal challenges, construction of the first phase between Frankfurt-West and Bad Vilbel started in December 2017.
 The S6 will receive a new station between Frankfurt-West and Eschersheim to serve Frankfurt-Ginnheim.
-Commissioning of the expanded line is planned for December 2022.
+The first phase went into service in late 2024.